TUDelftSBT/HMT26_STM32-Template/README.md

 2. Debug and flash your code over internet using the ESProgrammer.
 If you are using the vscode devcontainer, you can use `usbipd list` to list all USB devices on windows, `usbipd bind --busid <busid of your device>` to bind the USB device (only done once) and run `usbipd attach --wsl --busid <busid of your device> --auto-attach` everytime you want to flash, this will automatically forward the device to your PC.

 ### On Linux
-1. Install OpenOCD from source (via package manager are almost always outdated)
+1. Install OpenOCD from source (via package manager are almost always outdated).
 2. Install arm-eabi-none from source.
 3. You can now easily flash and build from linux.
-Make sure to setup the
+Make sure to setup the $PATH variables and launch.json correcctly.

 ## Credits
 Template created by Daan Posthumus.